dberga/FACIL/README.md

 More options are explained in the [`src`](./src), including GridSearch usage.
 Also, more specific options on approaches, loggers, datasets and networks.

-### Scripts
-We provide scripts to reproduce the specific scenarios proposed in _**Class-incremental learning: survey and performance evaluation**_:

-* CIFAR-100 (10 tasks) with ResNet-32 without exemplars
-* CIFAR-100 (10 tasks) with ResNet-32 with fixed and growing memory
-* _MORE COMING SOON..._

-All scripts run 10 times to later calculate mean and standard deviation of the results.
-Check out all available in the [scripts](scripts) folder.

 ## License
 Please check the MIT license that is listed in this repository.

 ## Cite
-If you want to cite the framework feel free to use this preprint citation while we await publication:
+If you want to cite the framework / code feel free to use this preprint citations:

 ```bibtex
 @article{masana2020class,
   title={Class-incremental learning: survey and performance evaluation},